Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 In case you using external computer in your local network as a server, provide its IP instead of zeros to `server_address` parameter like: `server_address="123.234.12.34:8080"`

 That's it!
-Prompt your robot to grab a cup from the table and give it to you!
+Prompt your robot to grab a notebook from the table and give it to you!

 In the full code, we also added more movement tools for more precision navigation: